Nicole Longmire, IBCLC

-My work is rooted in creating trauma-informed, compassionate spaces where women and families feel seen, supported, and empowered.
+I provide full spectrum perinatal support—guiding and caring for parents through every stage of the perinatal journey.
+From pregnancy and labor to the postpartum months, I support the physical, emotional, and practical needs of each parent and family.
+My approach recognizes the whole human experience: the joy, the uncertainty, the exhaustion, and the transformation that comes with bringing a new life into the world.
+My work is rooted in creating trauma-aware, compassionate spaces where you will feel seen, supported, and empowered.
 Whether you're navigating new motherhood, healing from birth trauma, or just trying to keep your identity intact while raising tiny humans, I’m here to walk with you.

 • PRE/POST NATAL SUPPORT